Our History

 Honoring our Authors!

-One way we honor our authors is to host a dinner where they have an opportunity to see their books performed.
-And now you may enjoy Director Dr. Jean Bazemore and students of the Northcoast Preparatory Academy "Readers Theater" perform a sketch from four books from the 25 national authors in attendance.
+One way we have honored our authors was to host a dinner where they had an opportunity to see their books performed.
+In this video, you can enjoy students of the Northcoast Preparatory Academy "Readers Theater" performing a sketch from four books from the 25 national authors in attendance at the 2019 Author Festival.